 These most famous of Ruby Slippers and the most treasured Hollywood icon did not sell.
 After the auction Leonardo DiCaprio and Steven Spielberg purchased the slippers for donation to the future Museum of the Academy of Motion Picture Arts and Sciences.
 How fitting an end that they should not only stay in the U.S but stay very near to Hollywood.
 Bravo to Mr. DiCaprio and Mr. Spielberg.

 And now in April 2017, Moments in Time dealer Gary Zimet,on behalf of the owners, is putting up for auction the original Roberta Jeffries Bauman pair, the promotional Ruby Slippers from 1940.
-The bidding starts at $6 million.
-Good luck, to both sides of the bidding.
+The bidding started at $6 million.

 Their magic must be very powerful, or they wouldn’t want them so badly.